 However, writing a killer resume may not be your strongest suit, and that’s okay.
 At BeamJobs, we’ve spoken with thousands of bartenders and mixologists over the years to figure out what (doesn’t) work when creating the perfect resume.

-That’s why created this guide that provides sample mixologist resumes and all the info you need to make sure your resume is up to speed in today’s competitive market.
-Let’s get started!
+That’s why we created this guide that provides mixologist resume examples and all the info you need to make sure your resume is up to speed in today’s competitive market.

 Modern Mixologist Resume